 IHS has more specific adjustment factors for the age group under 1 year.
 These are derived from the linked birth/infant death data sets produced by the NCHS.
-IHS now has copies of this data set for data years 1983-91.
-Starting with this edition, unadjusted and adjusted infant mortality rates will be shown.
-IHS is assuming that data years 1992-94 can be adjusted based on the results from prior years of the linked data sets, which is not statistically sound but reasonable.
-These adjustments for 1992-94 take precedent over the NDI adjustments for the under 1 year age group, described above.
+In this edition (as was done for the first time in the 1997 edition), unadjusted and adjusted infant mortality rates will be shown.
+IHS is assuming that data years for which linked data sets were not produced (NCHS did not produce linked data sets prior to data year 1983 and for data years 1992-94) can be adjusted based on the results from other linked data sets, which is not statistically sound but reasonable.
+These adjustments based on the linked data sets take precedence over the NDI adjustments for the under 1 year age group, described above.

-Natality statistics are based on the total file of birth records occurring in the U.S. each year.
-Mortality statistics are based on the total file of registered deaths occurring in the U.S. each year.
+Natality statistics are based on the total file of birth records occurring in the United States each year.
+Mortality statistics are based on the total file of registered deaths occurring in the United States each year.
 Tabulations of vital events for IHS Areas are by place of residence.

 The Indian vital event statistics in this publication pertain only to American Indians and Alaska Natives residing in the counties that make up the IHS service area.
-This contrasts with earlier editions of the Trends in Indian Health publication which showed vital event statistics for all American Indians and Alaska Natives residing in the Reservation States.
+This contrasts with earlier editions of the Trends in Indian Health publication that showed vital event statistics for all American Indians and Alaska Natives residing in the Reservation States.
 Calculations done on a Reservation State basis include all counties within the State, even those outside the IHS service area.
 Reservation State vital event rates tend to be lower in value (i.e., lower birth rates, lower death rates) than IHS service area rates.
 Since prior to 1972, only total Reservation State data are available, Reservation State data need to be used to show trends going back to 1955, the inception of the IHS.
-However, now that there are sufficient vital event data available for the IHS service area to show meaningful trends, the Trends in Indian Health publication, beginning with the 1992 edition, shows vital event statistics for the IHS service population.
-The reason for this is that IHS service area data are more indicative of the health status of the Indians that IHS serves.
+However, now that there are sufficient vital event data available for the IHS service area to show meaningful trends, the Trends in Indian Health publication, beginning with the 1992 edition, shows vital event statistics for the IHS service of the health status of the Indians that IHS service area data are more indicative of the health status of the Indians that IHS service.